 Heidi Hayes received her undergraduate degree in political science from the University of Michigan and her Masters of Arts degree from the University of Texas.
 She served as an animal husbandry specialist in the United States Peace Corps in Ecuador.
 After returning stateside, she began her career as the Director of Development and Marketing for a national not-for-profit.
 She diversified her knowledge level by accepting Executive positions in both small and large healthcare operations.
-Heidi has more than 20 years of healthcare experience, having worked in the fields of pain management, physical therapy, dialysis and reproductive endocrinology.
-She serves on the board of the Tinina Q. Cade Foundation, a national not-for-profit which provides financial support and education to individuals with infertility.
-Heidi, a former regional executive director of Shady Grove Fertility Reproductive Science Center and IntegraMed America, not only knows the business of assisted reproductive therapies, she has personally experienced it.
-Heidi and her husband are the parents of three children and have built their family through adoption and fertility treatment.
+Heidi has more than 25 years of healthcare experience, having worked in the fields of pain management, physical therapy, dialysis and reproductive endocrinology.
+She serves on the board of CapEX MD, a national financing company and the Tinina Q. Cade Foundation, a national not-for-profit which provides financial support and education to individuals with infertility.
+Heidi, a former Regional Executive Director of Shady Grove Fertility Reproductive Science Center and IntegraMed America, not only knows the business of assisted reproductive therapies, she has personally experienced it.
+Heidi and her husband are the parents of three children and have built their family through adoption and donor egg treatment.

 Dr. Michael Levy is a board certified OB/GYN and Reproductive Endocrinologist.
 He received his medical degree from the University of Cape Town Medical School in South Africa.
 Dr. Levy completed his residency in obstetrics and gynecology and a two-year fellowship in reproductive endocrinology at George Washington University.
 He is a Clinical Assistant Professor at Georgetown University School of Medicine, Department of Obstetrics and Gynecology, Division of Reproductive Endocrinology and Infertility.
 Dr. Levy is a founding partner of Shady Grove Fertility Reproductive Science Center and has been an innovative leader by introducing shared risk programs, split donor cycle programs and now an egg bank cooperative concept to the Assisted Reproductive Technology (ART) field.